segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/upgrade-to-ajs2.md

 If the source you intend to upgrade uses the in-domain instrumentation as well as a custom "Alias for analytics.js", then you should update the AJS snippet to the latest version (4.13.2 or higher) before you toggle on Analytics.js 2.0.

+### When relying on Analytics.js Classic's `ajs_anonymous_id` cookie format

+Analytics.js 2.0 removes inbuilt quotes from cookie values, resulting in a different format for the `ajs_anonymous_id` value when compared to Analytics.js Classic.
+Though you can retrieve cookie values with [standard support functions](/docs/connections/sources/catalog/libraries/website/javascript/identity/#retrieve-the-anonymous-id), you'll need to configure your environment to accept the new format if your implementation relies on accessing the cookie value directly.

 ### When using a strict content security policy on the page

 Analytics.js 2.0 asynchronously loads different pieces of the library as needed.
 If the source you're upgrading uses a strict Content Security Policy (CSP) that allows JavaScript to be downloaded from specific locations, then you need to update the CSP to account for all the pieces used for Analytics.js 2.0.
 Therefore, beyond allowing the main analytics.min.js script, you should allow the following paths in your CSP: